-In order to maintain excellence in research and to support innovation in emerging areas of scientific and societal interest, the Provost is allocating $500,000 in one-time funding for new internal interdisciplinary research grants.
+In order to maintain excellence in research and to support innovation in emerging areas of scientific and societal interest, the Provost is allocating $300,000 in one-time funding for new internal interdisciplinary research grants.
+Proposals without a research component are not appropriate under this funding mechanism.
 This program may be continued and adjusted in future years, pending evaluation of this pilot.
 Considering that areas such as the humanities or the arts currently have limited external funding opportunities, the goal is to foster collaborations between principal investigators (PIs) from these fields with researchers in fields with more funding opportunities, like the social sciences and/or STEM.
 These interdisciplinary collaborations will ideally establish new pathways for funded research that are currently beyond reach, leading in the near future to strong research proposals for external funding.

-All William & Mary full-time faculty whose contracted responsibilities include research are eligible to apply for these grants.
+All William & Mary full-time faculty are eligible to apply for these grants.
 This funding is expected to support new exploratory endeavors that lead to innovative, multiple-PI research proposals rather than typical ongoing scholarly activities.
 Preference will be given to proposals led by or prominently featuring PIs from the humanities and/or the arts that establish interdisciplinary collaborations across schools and/or disciplines.

 The proposed funding may be used to support personnel, supplies, travel to field sites, and possibly other relevant necessary expenses.
 The maximum summer stipend for faculty members involved in the proposal is $3,000 each.
+If a course release is being requested, please include expenses for that release in the budget and obtain approval of the course release from your department chair and Dean or Vice-Dean.
 Undergraduate or graduate student funding is allowed.
 The funding for each award will need to be spent within two years of the grant date.

 Types of Grants

-- Pilot grants will be for a one-year term with budgets of up to $20,000 to support smaller-scope projects, but are also expected to lead to grant proposal submissions in the near future.
+- Pilot grants will be for up to $20,000 to support smaller-scope projects, but are also expected to lead to grant proposal submissions in the near future.

 Proposals should consist of no more than 5 pages total and must include an executive project summary (no more than 2 pages), proposed budget, and plan for external proposal submission.
 As the review committee will represent broad research backgrounds, each proposal should be in language that is understandable to reviewers outside of the expertise of the PIs.
 In addition to describing the proposed scholarly work, the proposal should address how the previously mentioned considerations are met by the project, provide a timeline for the project and address the feasibility of completing the project during the proposed timeline.

 As mentioned above, proposals should also include a detailed description and timeline of actions to pursue external funding to continue this line of original work.
 The proposal budget (included in the 5-page limit) should summarize budget items and provide justification for each item.
 Proposals should also include an abbreviated CV (2-page maximum for each investigator, not included in the 5-page proposal limit).
-Details regarding the submission process are being developed and will be announced soon.
+The proposal should indicate a single person who will be the PI and the contact person.
+There is no limit to the number of co-PIs.

 Review process and timeline